jakobkuemmerle/Shopping-Store-Price-Elasticity-Model/README.md

 - we plot a correlation matrix for all columns of each dataset
 - we plot a few pairplots

+#### Next step:
---> Next week we plan to investigate first correlations betwenn individual predictors and clean the data based on the initial analysis of this week.
+- we plan to investigate first correlations between individual predictors.
+- clean the data based on the initial analysis of this week.(Figure out the extra columns in transactions)
+- upload tables to postgres

+### October 14 - October 20
+1. Cleaned transaction table:
+- Two columns are identical except 7 rows.
+We drop the 7 rows and one of the duplicate columns.
+2. 'orgprice'? has many 0.0 values, what should we do?